 The course has been funded by the HSCP Office, HSE.
 As such, places are available to social workers in the publicly funded healthcare service only.
 Tusla staff are not eligible to attend.
+Social Work has been allocated 10 places on this course.

 This is an interdisciplinary event between Social Care Ireland and the Irish Association of Social Workers.
 We attempt or avoid difficult conversations every day-whether dealing with an underperforming employee, disagreeing with a spouse, or negotiating with a client.
 Difficult conversations are anything that someone does not want to talk about, such as asking for a raise or complaining to a neighbour about his barking dog.
 People are usually reluctant to open a difficult conversation out of fear of the consequences.
 Typically, when the conversation does occur the parties think and feel a lot more than they actually say.